 Moderator: Kirsten Di Martino, Senior Adviser, Child Protection Section, UNICEF, and Global Social Service Workforce Alliance Steering Committee Member

-- Overview of Mapping Methodology & Process for Middle East and North Africa, South Asia & East Asia Pacific Regions: Natia Partskhaladze, Senior Technical Advisor, Global Social Service Workforce Alliance
+- Overview of the Mapping Process: Natia Partskhaladze, Senior Technical Advisor, Global Social Service Workforce Alliance

-- Key Findings, Trends & Recommendations from Mapping & Assessments: Alex Collins, Consultant and Lead Author, State of the Social Service Workforce Report 2018, and Technical Program Manager, IntraHealth International
+- Key Findings, Trends & Recommendations from Mapping & Assessments: Alex Collins, Lead Author, State of the Social Service Workforce Report 2018, and Technical Program Manager, IntraHealth International

 10:20 – 10:45 Networking Break